reqable/reqable-docs/en-US/changelogs/ios/index.md

 # iOS

+## v2.18.0 <small><small>*2024-06-11*</small></small>
+- 🚀 [NEW] WebSocket frames support search and filtering.
+- 💪 [OPT] Improve the prompt text for errors of certificate import and export.
+- 💪 [OPT] The `=` in the API request URL is no longer automatically encoded.
+- 🐞 [FIX] The bug that single quotes are not escaped when importing and exporting cURL.
+- 🐞 [FIX] The bug that the SSL certificate enable/disable status cannot be saved.
+- 🐞 [FIX] The bug that the SSL certificate domain name modification cannot be saved.

 ## v2.17.0 <small><small>*2024-06-05*</small></small>
 - 🚀 [NEW] Support `SSL Proxying`.
 - 🚀 [NEW] Add a search icon in `Raw` tab.